News & Notes:

 teacher at Pierre Moran Middle School in

-has returned to the USA after living for
+is back in the USA after living for many

 - Linda Howe died in